Best Back Workout Exercises For Building Muscle

 Single Arm Dumbbell Row

-As we said earlier, any rowing movement has serious benefits for building a strong back, and second to the barbell bent over row in terms of effectiveness is the single arm dumbbell row.
+As we said earlier, any rowing movement has serious benefits for building a strong back, and second to the barbell bent over row in terms of effectiveness is the single-arm dumbbell row.
 Introducing dumbbells, as opposed to using a barbell, means each arm has to work harder because the weight isn’t distributed evenly across your back.

 This can help you to see if you have any strength imbalances on either side of your back, something that is entirely possible.
-The single arm row also helps to further target the lats, traps and other back muscles you’re looking to improve.
-Put simply, you need to introduce it to your back day program.
+The single arm row also helps to further target the lats, traps, and other back muscles you’re looking to improve.
+Put simply, you need to introduce it to your back-day program.

 Grab your dumbbell with your right hand, palm facing in, and start with your arm straight.
 Next, pull the dumbbell up and back towards your hip.
-Squeeze your back muscles and shoulder blades together at the top of the lift, hold for a second and lower back down to the starting position to complete one rep.
+Squeeze your back muscles and shoulder blades together at the top of the lift, hold for a second, and lower back down to the starting position to complete one rep.

 Sets: 3 to 4 sets with 10 to 12 reps per side